Qarik-Group/concourse-tutorial/docs/basics/watch-job-output.md

 1   one-off                       n/a    succeeded  2016-26@17:13:34+1000  2016-26@17:14:11+1000  37s
 ```

 The `fly watch` command can also be a battery saver on your laptop.
-Hear me out.
-I've observed that watching jobs run in the Concourse Web UI uses a lot more battery power than running `fly watch` in a terminal.
+Hear me out: I've observed that watching jobs run in the Concourse Web UI uses a lot more battery power than running `fly watch` in a terminal.
 Your mileage may vary.